gugoan/economizzer/README.md

 Troubleshooting <a id="troubleshooting"></a>
 -------------
 If there are any problems with the application, please [open an issue](https://github.com/gugoan/economizzer/issues) on Github.
-For smaller issues, you can contact us on [Twitter](https://twitter.com/economizzer).
+For smaller issues, you can contact us on [Twitter](https://twitter.com/economizzer) or by [email](gugoan@gmail.com).

 License <a id="licenses"></a>
 -------------